Become a Community Safety Volunteer

 You will need to have lived in the UK for more than three years and over to be eligible to apply

 Please note that due to the covid restrictions we are not currently progressing applications.
 Once the situation changes we will post an update on this page - so please keep an eye out!

 You can however still read about the process below.

 Applicants meeting the above requirements will be invited for interview and, if successful, will then undergo vetting and health checks.
 References from two people known to the applicant for at least two years will also be required.

 Once vetting has been successfully completed, applicants will be contacted to discuss their skills and interests and a suitable placement will be arranged, along with an induction.
 Training specific to the role will also be given.
 There may be requirements and opportunities for additional training as part of the scheme, which will be monitored by our volunteer supervisor.

 Reward and Recognition

-Allen Cunningham, Group Manager Public Safety with the Humberside Fire and Rescue Service said: “The Police/Fire volunteer partnership is now firmly established with in our tool box of options for supporting the organisation and helping to make our communities a safer place to live and work.
+Matt Sutcliffe, Group Manager Public Safety with the Humberside Fire and Rescue Service said: “The Police/Fire volunteer partnership is now firmly established with in our tool box of options for supporting the organisation and helping to make our communities a safer place to live and work.
 We continue to develop opportunities for volunteers and have develop a regional working group to set the standard and break new ground in Police/Fire volunteering.
 The commitment, dedication and professionalism of the volunteers is an absolute privilege to witness and support.
 It also important to recognise the life experience and skills the volunteers bring to our organisation.
 Volunteers are firmly embedded into the tapestry of work streams to ensure we are an effective organisation”.

 We greatly appreciate the assistance that our volunteers give to both services and like to say thank you on a more formal basis once a year at our annual Volunteer recognition evening.